-• Particular protocols should be in place and followed when preparing food for an individual/s with specific allergies e.g. gluten or nut intolerant.
+- Individual Support Plans should be developed and followed when preparing food for an individual/s with specific allergies e.g. gluten or nut intolerant - Individual risk assessment must be completed for individuals who have a specific allergy e.g., gluten, Nut allergy, this should also be reflected in the Location risk register

-Cooking Food
+4.1 Cooking Food

-- Cooking food properly will help make sure that any harmful germs are killed.
-Eating food that is not properly cooked can cause food poisoning. - To test if food has been properly cooked, check that it is 'piping hot' all the way through.
-This means that it is hot enough for steam to come out.
+Cooking food properly will help make sure that any harmful germs are killed.
+Eating food that is not properly cooked can cause food poisoning.